24th February 2026

 Natural language processing (NLP): When machines understand language

 NLP enables machines to process and interpret speech.
-In production, this can be used for:
+In production, it can be used for:

 Automatic analysis of maintenance logs